By Italy specialist Claire

 What to see at Herculaneum

-Like Pompeii, this site was buried as a result of pyroclastic flows (avalanches of ash, pumice and rock) and mudslides after Vesuvius erupted in AD 79.
+Like Pompeii, this site was buried as a result of pyroclastic flows (avalanches of ash, pumice and rock) and mudslides after Vesuvius erupted in 79 AD.
 Much smaller than Pompeii, Herculaneum seems to have been a settlement for wealthy Roman nobles and a few craftsmen.
 Their villas were more elegant than those at Pompeii, and covered in multi-hued marble.

 Many of the features of the houses, such as wooden doors and bedframes, have been preserved.
 I’d ask your guide to show you these finer details on a selection of buildings, as well as giving an overview of the whole site.

-You can still see a lot of mosaics and frescos in their original state in Herculaneum.
-I particularly like the Casa dei Cervi (House of the Deer), whose frescos include images of stags and dogs.
+You can still see a lot of mosaics and frescoes in their original state in Herculaneum.
+I particularly like the Casa dei Cervi (House of the Deer), whose frescoes include images of stags and dogs.